MiroslavPavlenko/process-submit-instructor-draft/Miroslav-Pavlenko-instructor-draft.md

 ## Purpose

-Graduating with a computer science or software engineering degree is the baseline  studios like Scopely hire the candidates who can show real shipped work before they walk across the stage.
-This guide lays out the best practices to follow between now and graduation so your portfolio, skills, and professional presence reflect the fullstack game engineer you are becoming.
-The fullstack engineer role at Scopely requires Unity and C# experience, backend API knowledge, and cloud platform familiarity  none of which a degree alone guarantees.[^1] Following these practices puts you ahead of every candidate whose GitHub is empty and whose resume lists only coursework.
-Your recruiter is not reading your transcript; they are reading your projects.
+Graduating with a computer science or software engineering degree is the minimum need for studios like Scopely, who hire applicants who can demonstrate real-world shipping work before walking across the stage.
+This guide outlines the best practices to follow between now and graduation to ensure that your portfolio, abilities, and professional presence reflect your development as a full-stack game engineer.
+Scopely's full-stack engineer position necessitates Unity and C# skills, backend API knowledge, and familiarity with cloud platforms, all of which a degree does not guarantee.[^1] Following these procedures puts you ahead of every contender whose GitHub is empty and whose résumé solely has coursework.
+Your recruiter is not reading your transcript; instead, he or she is reading your projects.

 ---